robinkarim/Production-Book/docs/cirrent-mai.rst

 	* **Your device or fleet of devices** in the field, including any Linux-based device, devices based on Raspberry Pi, or devices using RTOS.
 	* **Your iOS or Android app** which you use to manage device onboarding and other device features.
 You integrate the CIRRENT™ Mobile SDK into your mobile app to collect data for MAI.
 	* **The CIRRENT™ Mobile SDK** is the code that you include in your mobile app that enables you to collect MAI data.
-	* CIRRENT™ Cloud acts as the central repository for data collected by CIRRENT™Agent, securely storing your device analytics and providing data manipulation and analytics services.
+	* **The CIRRENT™ Cloud** acts as the central repository for data collected by the CIRRENT™ Mobile SDK, securely storing your onboarding analytics and providing data manipulation and analytics services.
 	* **The CIRRENT™ Console** provides real-time visibility into the data from your devices, including 10+ out-of-the-box dashboards that collect 25+ events and attributes.
 Simply log in to the CIRRENT™ Console to see the data and access the reports that helps you to understand the performance of your devices.

 .. topic:: Learn more